 Archaeology Degree Programs with Career Information

-Archaeology programs focus on the study of past human cultures through research of historical sites and artifacts, such as tools, skeletal remains and structural ruins.
+Archaeology focuses on the study of past human cultures through research of historical sites and artifacts, such as tools, skeletal remains and structural ruins.
 Archaeology programs are offered at the bachelor's, master's and doctoral degree levels.
 All of these programs include traditional coursework along with lab courses and field experiences that cover artifact analysis and preservation techniques.
-A bachelor's degree in archaeology is widely considered the minimum educational requirement to begin a career in the field, but most archeologists need an advanced degree and extensive field experience.
+A bachelor's degree is considered the minimum educational requirement to begin a career in the field, but most archeologists need an advanced degree and extensive field experience.

 Bachelor of Arts in Archaeology